HylandSoftware/Hot-Potato/README.md

 To use the complete tool you will need to download the `HotPotato.AspNetCore.Host` NuGet package from https://www.nuget.org/packages/HotPotato.AspNetCore.Host/.
 Since Hot Potato is a dotnet global tool you can easily download it from Powershell or Command Prompt.
 The most common way of utilizing this tool can be found in the [Postman](#postman) section below.

 If you have an automated API testing project with a mock server you would like to conformance test, you also have the option of installing the `HotPotato.AspNetCore.Middleware` NuGet package from https://www.nuget.org/packages/HotPotato.AspNetCore.Middleware/.
-More information about writing tests using the Hot Potato tests with a mock server can be found below in the [Middleware](#middleware) section below.
+More information about writing conformance tests with a mock server can be found below in the [Middleware](#middleware) section.

 ### Install .NET Tool